Walter S. Kennedy: University of Chicago

 Despite the questions over his eligibility, Kennedy (at age 26) was permitted to return in 1899 as Chicago's starting quarterback.
 He was also chosen to be Chicago's captain for a second time in 1899.
 Several schools, including Michigan, Illinois, and Wisconsin boycotted Chicago in 1899, protesting Chicago's use of players with dubious eligibility.
-In 1929, a columnist in the Chicago Daily Tribune wrote that the undefeated 1899 team was considered one of the two greatest Chicago football teams of all time.
-The 1899 Chicago Maroons defeated Notre Dame (23–0), Cornell (17–6), Purdue (44–0), Northwestern (76–0), Minnesota (29–0), and Brown (17–6), and played to ties against Iowa (5–5) and Penn (5–5).
+The 1899 Chicago Maroons defeated Notre Dame (23–6), Cornell (17–6), Purdue (44–0), Northwestern (76–0), Minnesota (29–0), and Brown(17–6), and played to ties against Iowa (5–5) and Penn (5–5). n 1929, a columnist in the Chicago Daily Tribune wrote that the undefeated 1899 team was considered one of the two greatest Chicago football teams of all time.

 Because of the boycott of Chicago, the 1899 season ended with uncertainty as to whether Chicago or Wisconsin had fielded the best team in the West.
-Wisconsin agreed to a post-season championship game against Chicago.
-The game, played on December 9, 1899, was Kennedy's last game for Chicago.
-Chicago won the game 17–0, and Kennedy later described the game as his "greatest thrill in football."
+Wisconsin agreed to a postseason championship game against Chicago.
+The game, played on December 9, was Kennedy's last game for Chicago.
+The Maroons won the game, 17–0, and Kennedy later described the game as his "greatest thrill in football."
 The game matched the punting skills of Wisconsin's Pat O'Dea against Kennedy's punting.
 Kennedy was forced to punt from Chicago's ten-yard line, and Kennedy kicked the ball as he was being thrown to the ground by Wisconsin end Eddie Cochems.
 The kick proved to be the longest punt of Kennedy's career.
-At the end of the 1899 season, he was selected as a first-team All-American by the Philadelphia Inquirer.
+At the end of the 1899 season, he was selected as a first-team All-American by The Philadelphia Inquirer.
 He was selected as an All-Western player at either halfback or quarterback three straight years from 1897 to 1899.

 Later years

 After graduating from Chicago, Kennedy went into the newspaper business.
 He began his newspaper career as a football writer for the Chicago Daily Tribune in 1900.
 In 1904, Kennedy moved to Albion, Michigan, where he worked as both a newspaperman and football coach.
 He was the publisher of the Albion Evening Recorder from 1904 to 1939.
-He was also the head football coach at Albion College from 1904 to 1920, leading the team to a 51–29–8 record (.625 winning percentage) and four championships.

-Kennedy died in Albion, Michigan in 1954 at age 79.